EchocardiogramHelping us to build a picture of your heart with an echocardiogram test

 If you’ve been referred for an echocardiogram by your GP, results will be written up and sent to them the same day, ready for you to review at your next appointment with them.

-If you’re referred to one of our Cardiologists, you may be asked to come in for tests a few days prior your consultation.
-The results will be ready to discuss during your appointment with your Consultant.
+If you’re referred to a Cardiologist, you may be asked to come in for tests a few days prior to your consultation.
+The results of your echocardiogram test will be ready to discuss during your appointment with your Consultant.
 This will then be used to determine if any further treatment is needed.

 - Make a general enquiry

 Our team are on hand to help answer any queries you might have about coming to KIMS Hospital or Sevenoaks Medical Centre.
 You can use the form below and one of our team will be in touch.
 Alternatively to speak to a member of our team, please call 01622 237 500.

 If you would like to book an appointment, you can use the form below and one of our team will be in touch.